 here at Cormorant Lutheran Church.

-Bible Study is open for anyone available on Friday mornings at 9 am.
+Bible Study is open for anyone.
 It meets in the Conference Room over a cup of coffee.
 Times for the current bible study are listed in the church bulletin.
-It is led by Frances Hall and the primary source is the Bible.
+It is led by Pastor Wade and the primary source is the Bible.
 Bring your favorite Bible or use one that we have here at church.
 We follow a series usually, but each session is sufficiently "self contained" that one can get something from it even if they can only attend periodically.
 Come when you can and share in the study and conversation around God's written Word.

 The women have Bible Study in their Circles that meet monthly.
 Check on the Cormorant Lutheran Church Women page for their schedule.